posix88/FasterVerificationCode/README.md

 All of the necessary source and resource files for `FasterVerificationCode` are in `FasterVerificationCode/Classes`.

 ## Examples
 Using `FasterVerificationCode` is very easy and straightforward.
-Simply create a new UIView into your ViewController and insert into the Custom class field `VerificationCodeView`.
+Create a new UIView into your ViewController and insert into the Custom class field  `VerificationCodeView`.

-Now customize the appearance through the inspector tab and add your constraints.
+You can customize the appearance through the inspector tab and add your constraints.

+Don't forget to:
-Remember to add a width constraint and to declare it as placeholder (the view will resize at runtime following labels dimensions).
+- add a width constraint;
+- declare it as placeholder (the view will resize at runtime following labels dimensions).

-For a complete working example, check out the sample apps included in this repo.
+For a complete working example, check out the repo and run `pod install` into the project root.

 ### Basic Implementation